JerryGallagher/KnowlegeGraph_Code/auto/README.md

 ## Others

-Many other expierments here.
+Many other experiments here.
 LDA and topic modeling.